reveluv5201314-spec/LLSD/README.md

 This project is a graph algorithm designed for the Label-Constrained Shortest Path (LCSP) query problem, which is mainly used to efficiently process "shortest path queries satisfying label constraints" in complex graph structures.

 The algorithm transforms the original graph data into an efficient queryable index structure by constructing a structured index and hierarchical representation of the graph, thereby significantly improving the efficiency of path queries under complex constraints.
+To further enhance scalability and preprocessing efficiency, the project incorporates a parallelized index construction mechanism, enabling multiple construction tasks to be executed concurrently and reducing index construction time, particularly for large-scale graphs.

 ## Project Objectives